Simple Ways to Inject Fun Into a Boring Safety Training

 Use great examples

-Remember the days you enjoyed studying challenging, technical or even boring content?
+If you are looking for examples of how to inject fun into the workplace, remember the days you enjoyed studying challenging, technical or even boring content?
 Do you remember Bill Nye the science guy and other other educational programs depending on when you grew up?
 Few kids want to learn science or literature from a textbook, but these shows were hits because they made them enjoyable and connected.

 Think of the Mythbusters.
 Distilled to their technical subjects, none of these programs can offer much entertainment.
 However, when they used narration, jokes and digestible factoids, they were hits.